-- Booker threw his support to public schools at a campaign event in Iowa last month.
+- Booker threw his support to public schools at a campaign event in Iowa in May.
 “I’m a guy who believes in public education and, in fact, I look at some of the charter laws that are written about this country and states like this and I find them really offensive,” he said.

 Steve Bullock, governor of Montana

 - As governor, one of Bullock’s signature agenda items has been getting state-funded preschool for Montana.
 Since 2015, he’s tried three times with no success to get a statewide program going.

 - He’s been able to freeze tuition at the state’s public colleges and universities and grow school breakfast programs.
 His administration also increased internet access at schools and nearly doubled the number of high school students in dual-enrollment programs.

 - Bullock has expressed his opposition to charters that operate outside the direct control of school districts (as charter schools in most states do).